 And when people are grappling with difficult things in their life, sometimes the only thing they can think of as a way out is suicide, Sitler said.

 Mental Health America kicked off a national campaign called B4stage4 to raise awareness for the seriousness of mental illnesses.
 The campaign likens getting help for mental illness as being similar to seeking treatment for other illnesses, such as cancer or heart disease: rather than waiting until Stage 4 of the illness, preventive measures are taken and when symptoms arise they try to reverse them.
+The campaign also aims to know how to gain access to better health care.

 It should be the same with mental health, Sitler said.